Skip to main content

 Warning

-A withdrawal is the action by which a paper in an academic journal is removed from the journal before the article is published (before or after peer review, during peer review or just before publication).
+A withdrawal is an action by which a paper in an academic journal is removed before the article is published (before or after peer review, during peer review or just before publication).
 Occasionally, articles 'in press' or published 'ahead of print' may also be withdrawn.
-The original article may and in most cases will have a different date than the withdrawal notice.
+The original article may and, in most cases, have a different date from the withdrawal notice.

 CDI Attributes and Local Data